namuol/assload/README.md

 >
 > > **`progress`**
 > > Value from 0 to 1 representing the percentage of the asset that has loaded.

+For a simple example, see [how assload-image is written](https://github.com/gitsubio/assload-image/blob/master/index.coffee).

 ## License